great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/filesystem/connect_filesystem_source_data.md

     ```python name="tests/integration/docusaurus/connecting_to_your_data/fluent_datasources/how_to_connect_to_data_on_azure_blob_storage_using_pandas.py define_add_pandas_abs_args"
     ```
-2. Run the following Python code to pass `name` and `azure_options` as parameters when you create your Datasource:
+2. Run the following Python code to pass `name` and `azure_options` as parameters when you create your Data Source:

     ```python name="tests/integration/docusaurus/connecting_to_your_data/fluent_datasources/how_to_connect_to_data_on_azure_blob_storage_using_pandas.py create_datasource"
     ```